webdevisaacpotter/aaact-aatia.github.io/content/events/en/document-accessibility-workshop-english.md

 title: Document Accessibility Workshop - English
 otherLanguageTitle: Atelier des documents accessibles -  Anglais
 tagline: "Make Every Word Count: Creating Accessible Documents for All"
-description: >-

-  Learn how to create inclusive and accessible documents with practical techniques and hands-on guidance from the <abbr title="Accessibility, Accommodation and Adaptive Computer Technology">AAACT</abbr>  team.
-This workshop will equip GC employees and managers with the skills to identify, fix, and improve document accessibility across various formats.
+description: Learn how to create inclusive and accessible documents with practical techniques and hands-on guidance from the AAACT team.
+This workshop will equip Government of Canada employees and managers with the skills to identify, fix, and improve document accessibility across various formats.
 eventDate: 2025-02-25
 ---
 **Event Details**